Adding comments to Hugo using Gitalk commenting system

 image shows configuration page, you should make note of your client Id which will be used to configure Hugo

 Once you have done this your secret will be generated.
-You need to make a note of this now since you cannot read it once you’ve left this page;
+You need to make a note of this now since you cannot read it once you have left this page;

 image shows that a secret has been created, you should make a note of this in order to configure Hugo

 If you forget your secret you can generate new ones, but you won’t be able to retrieve existing ones!
 Simply hit the generate a new client secret button to create a new secret and don’t forget to make a note of it!
-You’re best putting both this and the client ID inside a text file temporarily since you’re going to need to copy it into Hugo config (or just leave the page open whilst you configure Hugo).
+You are best putting both this and the client ID inside a text file temporarily since you are going to need to copy it into Hugo config (or just leave the page open whilst you configure Hugo).

 I have already cycled the secret, this one isn’t going to work just in case you thought to give it a go!